Trustees and Directors

 Philip is Senior Lecturer in Holistic Science at Schumacher College.
 He has a degree in mathematics from Oxford University.
 Academia’s dull explanation of the world inspired Philip on a counter-journey into the depths of experience, traveling and a re-sensitisation to quality

-After a fifteen-year career designing intelligent software, culminating in a programme now used in The Netherlands by all Dutch courts, Philip joined the Masters in Holistic Science as teacher of complexity .
-Philip began and edits the Holistic Science Journal.
-He is also the convener of a successful inquiry forum called Process and Pilgrimage and is the author of Time, Light and the Dice of Creation: through Paradox in Physics to a New Order.
+After a fifteen-year career designing intelligent software, culminating in a programme now used in The Netherlands by all Dutch courts, Philip joined the Masters in Holistic Science at Schumacher College UK as a teacher of complexity .
+Philip is the Chief Editor of the Holistic Science Journal and a Director of Global Synapses.
+He is the author of Time, Light and the Dice of Creation: through Paradox in Physics to a New Order .

 Philip’s travels in India, Japan, Korea and China,( giving workshops on the relation between Holistic Science and traditional Eastern Wisdom can be followed at: http://www.journeyschool.org